mawais-afz/java-interview-questions/java-oops.md

    4. **Using `Class.forName()`**:

+      - Loads the class dynamically and creates instance
+      - Useful when class name is determined at runtime

       ```java
       MyClass obj = (MyClass) Class.forName("MyClass").getDeclaredConstructor().newInstance();
       ```

    5. **Using object deserialization**:

+      - Recreates object from serialized form
+      - Class must implement Serializable interface

       ```java
       ObjectInputStream in = new ObjectInputStream(new FileInputStream("file.ser"));